23-2-DSDN242/mddn-242-data-mapping-Jeve-Sobs/README.md

 # Final Image

-I created my final image entirely using HTML and CSS, this was inspired by A$AP Rocky's album “Testing”
+I created my final image entirely using HTML and CSS, this was inspired by A$AP Rocky's album “Testing”.
+You can hover over the images to show the input image.
 ![Testing](images/testing.jpg)

 ![Final Image](previewHD.jpg)